originally posted on Concept Hub

 - Build their brand image.

-One of the most recognized advantages of participating within social media platforms is that such participation increases the organization’s organic SEO.
+One of the most recognized advantages of participating in social media platforms is that such participation increases the organization’s organic SEO.
 But a good social media strategy should see beyond the SEO.

 Google, the gods of search, and the various other search engines work diligently every day to make search better for the end users.
 This includes beating those who try to “trick” the system and ensuring that each individual’s search results are relevant to their needs.